978-270-0755

 2016 – Testing of the prototypes was completed in late October 2016.
 The reactor set-up was modified to increase the light intensity on the algae which resulted in much higher algae production and CO2 sequestration rates.
 The design of scalable reactors for large algae production plants was started with 3D modeling of the reactors and CFD analysis of the fluid circulation in the reactor designs.

-2017 – We received a 3-year DOE grant with Michigan State University received DOE grant for new CO2 sequestration project from fossil fueled power plants.
-PHYCO2 provided reactors to grow algae as a chemical feed-stock for process.
+2017 – We received a 3-year DOE grant with Michigan State University for CO2 sequestration from coal fueled power plants.
+PHYCO2 provided algae from its reactors for research into its use as a chemical feedstock.

 2018 – MSU project started, helical coil reactor in service starting January 2018.
 New design entered service on June 2018.